Patrick O. Brown: Awards

 In 2000, Brown received the National Academy of Sciences Award in Molecular Biology.

 In 2002 he received a Takeda award, recognizing his work in "the development of DNA microarrays with pre-synthesized DNA probes and the promotion of the technology by releasing the production methods on the Internet."

 In 2005 he received the Curt Stern Award for his contributions to the development and application of gene-based expression microarrays.

 In 2006 he received the American Cancer Society's Medal of Honor for Basic Research, acknowledging "his revolutionary development of low-cost, accessible automated microarrays, and his life-saving contributions to the field of functional genomics...which in turn has produced insights into critical genetic information for diseases such as leukemia, lymphoma, prostate cancer, and early stage breast cancer."

 In 2010 the Association of Biomolecular Resource Facilities (ABRF) selected Brown for the ABRF 2010 Award in recognition of Brown's pioneering work in the development of microarrays and the diverse applications of this technology in genetic research.
 That year, he also was awarded the Award for Excellence in Molecular Diagnostics by the Association for Molecular Pathology.

 In 2016, Klaus Schwab and the World Economic Forum named Brown and his company a "Technology Pioneer" for their design, development and deployment of new technologies and innovations "poised to have a significant impact on business and society."
 Their citation reads: "Impossible Foods is creating meat and dairy substitutes directly from plants.
 They aim to eliminate the destructive environmental impact of the global animal farming industry by inventing sustainable and scalable ways to produce delicious, nutritious and affordable meat and dairy foods.
 Their technology transforms nutrients from plant crops directly into foods that have the flavours and textures of meat and dairy products, with all of the nutritional value."

 In 2018, the United Nations Environment Programme named Impossible Foods and Beyond Meat joint winners of the Champions of the Earth Award, in the Science and Innovation category.
-Pat Brown and Ethan Brown were awarded the award for production of sustainable alternatives to beef meats.
+Pat Brown and Ethan Brown (the CEO of Beyond Meat, who is unrelated) were awarded the award for production of sustainable alternatives to beef meats.